 • Have a minimum grade of C or better in all prerequisite courses with the exception of NUTR 43700 (or similar) and NUTR 43800 (or similar) where a minimum acceptable grade is C-.
 Students with a GPA below 3.0 or those who do not meet the grade requirements for pre-requisite courses may be considered for conditional admission.

-• Submit an application to the Graduate School.
-Be sure to include the following:
+• For the Graduate School application, be sure to include the following:

 • Academic Statement of Purpose